-52. The outcome of these round tables would provide guidance for and direct the work of the relevant UNECE bodies where actions would be initiated by Governments, other key stakeholders and global players, including the business community.
+47. The outcome of these round tables would provide guidance for and direct the work of the relevant UNECE bodies where actions would be initiated by Governments, other key stakeholders and global players, including the business community.

-53. The UNECE Sustainable Transport Division will provide the platform for exchange of views, provide analytical inputs, policy advice and assistance to Governments, and will ensure that the United Nations global mandate in this field of transport is maintained.
+48. The UNECE Sustainable Transport Division will provide the platform for exchange of views and record of discussions to inform Governments as they develop their own national policies and programs.

-Action 21 – Wheeled vehicle automation and emerging technologies
+Action 20 – Wheeled vehicle automation and emerging technologies